 The NLRP3 inflammasome is a central component of the innate immune system and is chronically activated in neurodegenerative and inflammatory diseases.
 It is essential for triggering innate immunity and protecting the host from a variety of pathogens and cellular stressors.
-Pathological proteins associated with PD, ALS, and AD including alpha-synuclein, TDP-43, beta-amyloid and tau have also been shown to activate the NLRP3 inflammasome.
+Pathological proteins associated with PD, ALS, and AD have also been shown to activate the NLRP3 inflammasome, including (i) alpha-synuclein, a protein that plays multiple roles in brain cell function including regulating communications between nerve cells, (ii) TDP-43, a protein involved in regulating the processing of molecules known as messenger RNAs (mRNAs) which are the intermediates between DNA and proteins in a cell, (iii) beta-amyloid, a protein whose function is poorly understood but which is over-produced in Alzheimer's disease, and (iv) tau, a protein that provides structural support to cells.
 For example, post-mortem analysis of human brains from PD patients showed elevated NLRP3 expression in dopamine producing neurons.
 Rare NLRP3 mutations can be protective in PD due to downregulation of NLRP3 protein expression.
 A growing body of work in PD model systems has shown that inhibition of the NLRP3 inflammasome can impact various disease phenotypes in a therapeutically relevant manner.